ilai-ucsb/music_rec/team/sprint02/lect06.md

  - [X] Aditya
  - [X] Francisco
  - [X] Ian
- - [ ] Mauricio -- Out sick
+ - [ ] Mauricio -- Out sick, but he sent us his standup info

 All members of the team are present.

 ## Agenda
-- Daily Scrum (log a lect05.md document!)
+- Daily Scrum (log a lect06.md document!)
-- Sprint Planning
-- Practice branches and pull requests (PR)
-- Work towards MVP code freeze and presentations (happening two weeks from now).
+- Work towards MVP code freeze and presentations (happening one week from now).

 #### Mauricio